MicrosoftDocs/power-platform/power-platform/admin/set-up-security-permissions-field.md

   > [!TIP]
   > Instead of adding each user, create one or more teams that include all users that you want to control access.

-6. Select the **Column Permissions** tab, in the Name column select one or more columns, and then select **Edit**.
+6. Select the **Column Permission** tab, in the Name column select one or more columns, and then select **Edit**.
 Configure the three columns for the desired access.

    :::image type="content" source="media/field-security-edit-field-permission.png" alt-text="Edit column security permissions.":::